COVID-19: What You Need to Know, from Fisher Glen Animal Hospital

 What We’re Doing at Fisher Glen Animal Hospital to Keep You Safe

-UPDATE: Fisher Glen Animal Hospital is now open during our regular hours for drop-off appointments and seeing all patients.
-We are currently in the process of catching up on all previously cancelled appointments, however we are also booking new appointments for services such as vaccines.
+UPDATE: Fisher Glen Animal Hospital is now open 8am – 5pm Monday to Friday for drop-off appointments and seeing all patients.
+While we are currently in the process of catching up on all previously cancelled appointments, we are also booking new appointments at this time.

 In addition to this: